Huthaif-2000/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+A list of my favorite things:
+- 😊
+- 😎
+- 😒
+- ✌
+in order,these are my favourite flovour of ice cream
+1. chocolate
+2. strawberry
+3. vanillea